 Phishing attacks are processes attackers use to obtain confidential information fraudulently.
 Attackers use trickery to convince their targets to click on malicious links or attachments.
 Phishing is a form of social engineering.

 A single click automatically downloads and installs malware into the system.
-Typically, a phishing attack is executed through emails where unsuspecting victims receive messages from a sender disguised as a trusted party.
-An example is where an attacker pretends to be a bank employee and emails an individual that his bank account has a problem and requires to log in to the bank’s online account.
+Typically, a phishing attack executes through emails where unsuspecting victims receive messages from a sender disguised as a trusted party.
+An example is when an attacker pretends to be a bank employee and emails an individual that his bank account has a problem and requires logging in to the bank’s online account.

-However, upon clicking on the provided link, the individual is redirected to a malicious website which installs malware to his computer.
+However, upon clicking on the provided link, the individual is redirected to a malicious website that installs malware to his computer.
 Other emails may contain attachments that appear to be legit such as that from a supplier or a customer.
-The attachments may be laden with malware which automatically installs once they are opened.
+The attachments may be laden with malware which automatically installs when opened.

 Today, cybercriminals have taken to a new technique where they use artificial intelligence to target new victims.
-Using AI results to smarter emails which are sent to hundreds of email accounts all at once.
-This shows the levels to which cybercriminals go to.
+AI is used to create smarter emails sent to hundreds of email accounts all at once.

-Phishing attacks can be prevented through not opening attachments or links sent by unknown people.
-In fact, all suspicious email addresses requiring one to click on links or attachments, or which ask the recipient for personal information should be marked as spam and forwarded to the IT department for more action.
+To stop phishing attacks, do not open attachments or links sent by unknown people.
+All suspicious email addresses requiring one to click on links or attachments or ask the recipient for personal information should be marked as spam and forwarded to the IT department for more action.

-Avoiding posting sensitive information like email addresses on online platforms can further lower the chances of a phishing attack from occurring.
-If an email address must be provided, organizations are highly recommended to use unofficial email which are never used on company equipment.
-The emails can be set to forward new messages to official accounts once they have been verified to be safe.
+Avoiding sensitive posting information like email addresses on online platforms can lower the chances of a phishing attack.
+If an email address must be provided, organizations are highly recommended to use a personal email not opened on company equipment.
+The emails can be set to forward new messages to official accounts once verified to be safe.

 5. Adopt policies for securing emerging technologies